 How to pay your Annual Tax on Enveloped Dwellings (ATED) and ATED-related Capital Gains Tax.

-You may have to pay ATED-related Capital Gains Tax if you sell the property.
+You may have to pay ATED-related Capital Gains Tax if you sell a property before 6 April 2019.

-You’ll need to get your return and pay HM Revenue and Customs by 30 April if your property is within the scope of ATED on 1 April.
+You’ll need to submit your return and pay HMRC by 30 April if your property is within the scope of ATED on 1 April.

-Section 33 of the Returns Notice lists the payment dates when your property isn’t within the scope of ATED on 1 April.
+Section 11 of the Returns Notice lists the payment dates when your property is not within the scope of ATED on 1 April.

 ATED-related Capital Gains Tax

-You must submit your ATED-related Capital Gains Tax return and pay by 31 January following the end of the tax year.
+You must submit your ATED-related Capital Gains Tax return for disposals made before 6 April 2019 and pay by 31 January following the end of the tax year.

 Finding your reference number